 In cooperation with DT Jung*

-Sometimes people love each other but can't be together.
-Then they write each other: love letters!
-The holiday workshop by DT Jung* and the Young RambaZamba Theatre invites you to write new love letters together or rediscover old love letters.
-Whether in ink on paper, as a WhatsApp, as a DM on Instagram or as a link to your favourite song - all these declarations of love will be collected, discussed and finally presented.
-The HerbstLab Liebesbriefä brings together participants with and without disabilities.
-The rehearsal and presentation rooms are barrier-free.
+Sometimes people love each other but cannot be together.
+Then they write to one another: love letters!
+The holiday workshop by DT Jung* and Junges RambaZamba Theater invites participants to write new love letters together or rediscover old ones.
+Whether written with ink on paper, as a WhatsApp message, an Instagram DM, or a link to a favorite song — all of these declarations of love are collected, discussed, and ultimately presented.

 Stabat Mater